Posts

 Image

 By Cody Andrus President Trump’s tendency to escalate conflict is nothing new.
 But when a president deploys U.S. Marines and National Guard troops in Los Angeles to confront civilian protesters, it crosses into something not just reckless but illegal and un-American.
-At this point, calling Trump controversial understates the depth of his corruption.
-He's not trying to lead a nation.
-He's trying to command it.
 The central premise with Trump remains the same.
 He didn't propose sending federal troops to stop armed insurrectionists at state capitols.
 He didn't use military force when predominantly white crowds stormed the Michigan legislature over pandemic mask mandates.
 But when Black and Latino communities raise their voices in protest Trump’s first instinct is to militarize the response.
 This reflects his belief that dissent from nonwhite communities is disorder, not democracy.
-California Governor Gavin Newsom has made it clear that Trump’s idea of deploying federal troo...
+California Governor Gavin Newsom has made it clear that Trump’s idea of deploying federal troops on his state's soil without consent is unwelcome and unconstitutional.
+Under the Posse Comitatus Act, the U.S. military cannot be used for domest...

 Friday Film Noir